Organization of Pakistani Entrepreneurs of North America: Chapters

 An OPEN chapters has at its core a Charter membership comprising Pakistanis in the areas of finance, technology, telecommunications, biotech and consulting in North America.
 OPEN regularly organizes events pertaining to current issues in business and entrepreneurship.
 In addition to OPEN's Charter Members, OPEN includes executive committees of seasoned entrepreneurs and professionals from a multitude of industries and professions that help plan, coordinate, and execute OPEN's mission.
 Each chapter's charter members and executive committee members are joined by General Members who are dues-paying members of OPEN that participate in and contribute to OPEN's events and services.

-OPEN Annual Forum - keynote speakers
+Annual Forum

-Since its establishment in 1998 has had many distinguished speakers.
-Since 2004, OPEN Annual Forum, hosted by Silicon Valley has had distinguished speakers including former Pakistani President Pervez Musharraf, Political Figure & Cricket World Cup winner (and now the current Prime Minister) Imran Khan, venture capitalist from California, Mike Moritz and former Governor of Vermont, Howard Dean.
+Since its establishment in 1998 has had a number of distinguished speakers at its annual forums.
+Since 2004, OPEN Annual Forum, hosted by Silicon Valley has had speakers including former Pakistani President Pervez Musharraf, Political Figure, Cricket World Cup winner and former Prime Minister Imran Khan, venture capitalist from California, Mike Moritz and former Governor of Vermont, Howard Dean.

-Major Events & Flood Relief Work

-OPEN conducted a successful $50,000 Business Plan Competition event.